-Semester(s): 2 Prerequisite: Biology Grade Level(s): 10, 11, 12 Environmental Science is a lab course that uses an ecosystem approach to develop the major ecological concepts, environmental complexities and relevant, and up-to-date environmental issues.
-On completion of this course, the students should have a thorough conceptual understanding of how natural systems work and how they are sustained.
-Students will also be aware of how environmental degradation is the direct result of human actions, which are contrary to natural systems.
+Semester(s): 2 Prerequisite: Biology Grade Level(s): 10, 11, 12

+Environmental Science uses an ecosystem approach to develop the major ecological concepts, environmental complexities and relevant, and up-to-date environmental issues.
+Students develop their conceptual understanding of how natural systems work, how they are sustained, and how environmental degradation is the direct result of human actions.